Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 4) Weather Stain Treatment

-Applying a water-repellent stain or clear-coat treatment to your fence will prevent the wood from shrinking, cracking, and some common bug infestation.
+Applying a water-repellent stain or clear-coat treatment to your fence will prevent the wood from shrinking, cracking, and some common bug infestations.

-Pro Tip: Don’t just seal the pickets’ front and back; seal the edges.
+Pro Tip: Seal the edges of the pickets, not just the front and back.
 That’s where most of the moisture is gained or lost.

 5) Painting

-As opposed to Vinyl fences, which never need sealing or painting, a healthy coat of paint or sealer will help prolong the life of your fence by shielding wood from direct sunlight.
+Unlike vinyl fences, which never need sealing or painting, a healthy coat of paint or sealer will help prolong the life of your fence by shielding the wood from direct sunlight.
 Think of it as sunscreen for your vinyl fencing.

 But be careful; there is some evidence that darker shades of paint speed up warping.

-If you apply a transparent coat of wood stain/sealer instead of paint – you will not need to paint or touch up the color on your fence annually.
+If you apply a transparent coat of wood stain/sealer instead of paint, you will not need to paint or touch up the color of your fence annually.

-Speaking of “Painting,” – See How Easy It Is To Repaint Kitchen Cabinets
+Speaking of “Painting,” – Check out How Easy It Is To Repaint Kitchen Cabinets

 Conclusion

-However, as inexpensive fencing ideas go, we think the methods we’ve illustrated above are probably the best and the cheapest DIY privacy fencing you can install.
+However, as inexpensive fencing ideas go, the methods we’ve illustrated above are probably the best and cheapest DIY privacy fencing you can install.

-Now that you have your Privacy Fence in Place – Expand your new private entertaining area with one of the best Gas Fire Pit Tables on the market.
+Now that your privacy fence is in place – expand your new private entertaining area with one of the best Gas Firepit Tables on the market.

 References & Further Reading